peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public int GetLowBit();

+<b>Deprecated.</b> This method may overflow.
+Use GetLowBitAsEInteger instead.

 Gets the lowest set bit in this number's absolute value.
 (This will also be the lowest set bit in the number's two's-complement form (see[
          &#x22;Forms of numbers&#x22;
       ](PeterO.Numbers.EDecimal.md)).).

 <b>Return Value:</b>

 The lowest bit set in the number, starting at 0.
-Returns -1 if this value is 0 or odd.
+Returns -1 if this value is 0.

 <a id="GetLowBitAsEInteger"></a>
 ### GetLowBitAsEInteger